melentye/andrey-melentyev.com/src/2017-10-14_model-interoperability.md

                    format='coreml',
                    export_parameters={'prediction_type': 'probability'})

-Produces a CoreML model
+produces a CoreML model

     :::shell
     $ file wine.mlmodel
     wine.mlmodel: PDP-11 pure executable not stripped - version 101

-Which can later be imported into a macOS or iOS app.
+that can later be imported into a macOS or iOS app.

 ### Spark MLLib